A Faculty of Writers:

-Conference cost without college credit is $159.00 for attendance at all sessions, readings, and receptions.
+Conference cost without college credit is $159.00 for participation in all sessions, readings, and receptions.
 Participant students electing the optional, private manuscript evaluation pay an additional $60.00 per manuscript, if manuscript & fee are received by June 13, 2018; later manuscripts are subject to available tutors and charged $85 per ms. Fees due at the time of manuscript submission (see "Manuscript Evaluation," below).

 You will receive a full refund if you notify us by Tuesday, June 13, 2018.
 After that, a $50.00 charge is retained.
 No refunds after the conference begins.
 The sponsors reserve the right to cancel the program if enrollment is insufficient and all paid registrants will receive a full refund.
 For information, call 816-235-2736.

 Credit students: Professional, private consultation on manuscripts is required for credit students.
 This private evaluation is included in the tuition fee.
-Manuscripts are due June 13, 2018.
+Manuscripts are due at University House* June 13, 2018.

 Noncredit participants may elect to have a private manuscript consultation for an optional $60.00 fee (if we receive ms. and fee by June 13, 2018; after June 13, if tutors are available, the fee is $85).

 Initial Manuscript Guidelines: Initial manuscripts should be either six pages of poems (no more than one poem per page), one short story, one essay, one novel chapter, or one act of a stage or screenplay.
 Please choose one genre only; do not mix them up.